bartkessels/bartkessels.github.io/_posts/c-sharp/2024-10-16-benchmarks.md

 Recently I came across the [BenchmarkDotNet](https://benchmarkdotnet.org/) library, which is an open source library maintained by the .NET foundation.

-This library allows us to write benchmarks for our own C# code, just by lookin at the readme on Github, it seems like an easy to use library.
+This library allows us to write benchmarks for our own C# code, just by looking at the readme on Github, it seems like an easy-to-use library.
 So let's check it out.

 ## Set up the project